-Keystone is sending notices to over 216,000 taxpayers who appear on the tax rolls but did not file a 2019 Final Local Income Tax Return by the October 15 extension deadline.
-The mailing process began on November 12 and will continue over several weeks.
+Keystone is sending over 182,000 notices to Pennsylvania taxpayers who appear on local tax rolls but did not timely file a 2021 Final Local Earned Income Tax Return.

-State law requires Pennsylvania residents with earned income, wages and/or net profits, to file an annual local earned income tax return along with supporting and withholding documentation, such as a W-2.
-You must file an annual local earned income tax return even if you are:
+State law requires Pennsylvania residents with earned income, wages and net profits, to file an annual tax return along with supporting documentation, such as a W-2.
+You must file the tax return even if you are:

 - subject to employer withholding

 - retired – for the first year of retirement with no income